-On the last track we discussed intimacy as a stressor.
+In the last section, we discussed intimacy as a stressor.
 We discussed the scale of fulfillment and rating aspects of the relationship as ways to identify the cause of stress and a method to begin coping.

-On this track we will discuss the technique of reromanticizing.
+In this section, we will discuss the technique of reromanticizing.
 This technique is ideal for an hour long session with a male intimacy client.

 Steps one through three can be implemented separately.
 The remaining steps can be done together to maximize productiveness of the reromanticizing technique.

 ♦ Step # 1 - Identify What is Pleasing Now

 The first step in this process is for the client to identify what is pleasing now.
 Paul and Erika got out separate sheets of paper and complete the following sentence in as many ways as possible, being specific and positive and focusing on items that happen with some regularity.
 The sentence Paul and Erika completed was; "I feel loved and cared about when you…"